Denn1sMay/weak/README.md

 To use the package, you need to import the necessary UFL operators (inner, grad, div, curl, ds, dx) as shown in the example.
 This allows the eval() function to map the string functions to the corresponding UFL implementation.

+### Input
+To use the package, provide the strong form of the equation as a string to the `equation_string` parameter.
+The equation can be scalar- or vector-valued, as it will be converted to a scalar weak form.
+You also need to provide the string literals of the trial function(s) in a list to the `trial_function_names` or `vector_trial_function_names` parameter, depending on their dimension.
+Similarly, provide the string literals of the test function(s) defined in your program's scope to the `test_function_names` or `vector_test_function_names` parameter, based on the dimension of your equation.
+If you encounter any difficulties during the conversion process, you can set the `debug=True` parameter to receive hints on where the conversion failed.
+___
 ### Accessible differential operators

 The package supports the following differential operators: